What Are the Federal Tax Brackets for 2025-2026?

 Landing in a lower tax bracket can help trim down what you owe.
 Here are a few strategies to reduce the amount of tax you have to pay.

 • Claim credits.
 Tax credits reduce your taxes owed on a dollar-for-dollar basis.
-So if you owe $500 in taxes you might use a $500 tax credit to cancel that out.
+So if you owe $500 in taxes, you might use a $500 tax credit to cancel that out.
 Some of the most common tax credits include the Earned Income Tax Credit (EITC), the Child Tax Credit (CTC), and the Retirement Savers’ Credit.

 • Use deductions.
 Deductions reduce your taxable income, which could automatically put you into a lower tax bracket.
 The IRS allows you to claim deductions for a variety of expenses, including student loan interest, interest on home equity loans or lines of credit if you use your loan for home improvement, traditional IRA contributions, and charitable donations.

 • Check your withholding.
 Your withholding is the amount of money you tell your employer to hold back for taxes.
 If you always owe taxes, you may need to adjust your withholding to make sure you’re paying the right amount each year.
+“It’s a good idea to check your pay stubs periodically to ensure that the deductions being taken out are accurate and align with your financial goals,” says Brian Walsh, CFP® and Head of Advice & Planning at SoFi.
+“To make sure the appropriate amount of taxes are being withheld from each paycheck, you may also want to revisit your W-4 annually and make any adjustments as your circumstances change.”

 • Defer compensation.
 This is another way to reduce taxes for the year.
 If you’re a freelancer, for example, you might hold off on invoicing clients in December and wait until January so you can carry that income over to the next year’s tax return.